shaloo/docs.arcana/docs/migration/main_auth_v1.0.0_migration.md

 <img src="/img/icon_new_light.png#only-light" alt="New icon" width="50" /><img src="/img/icon_new_dark.png#only-dark" alt="New icon" width="50" />

-Besides Testnet/Mainnet and Global Keyspace features, the {{config.extra.arcana.product_name}} v1.0.0 uses a new, improved asynchronous distributed key generation (ADKG) subsystem.
+Besides Testnet/Mainnet and Global Keyspace features, the {{config.extra.arcana.sdk_name}} v1.0.0 uses a new, improved asynchronous distributed key generation (ADKG) subsystem.
 In addition to the DKG nodes operated by Arcana, two nodes are run and managed by Comdex and LugaNodes.

 For more details, see [{{config.extra.arcana.product_name}} v1.0.0 release notes]({{page.meta.arcana.root_rel_path}}/relnotes/rn_main_auth_v1.0.0.md) and [State of the {{config.extra.arcana.product_name}}]({{page.meta.arcana.root_rel_path}}/state_of_the_ntwk.md).